juham58/DnD5e-Encounters/README.md

 # Encounters

-This repo is a 2 parts project which gives me tools to balance encounters for 5e Dungeons and Dragons
+This repo is a 2 parts project which gives me tools to balance encounters for 5e Dungeons and Dragons.
+This is mostly for personal use so it is not well documented for now.

 ## NOTE À MES JOUEURS: Allez pas voir dans le dossier "data" si vous voulez pas vous faire spoil des encounters futurs :)